LAG1819/label-classification-repo/doc/04Tutorial_Textclassification.md

 ```

 # Customize number of classes
-To change the number of classes the classifier needs to learn with one can simply create a classification run and set the parameter nbr_class
+To change the number of classes the classifier needs to learn with one can simply create a classification run and set the parameter nbr_class.

 ```Python3
 from src.classifier.classifier_model import run as classifier_run